European Athletics Honours

 The European Athletics Women's Leadership Awards recognise and celebrate the important contributions made by women throughout Europe to the sport of athletics.

 The biennial awards, which were given for the first time in 2009, are the centrepiece of European Athletics' strategy to promote the development of women leaders and gender equity in the sport.

-For the 2013 edition, 25 European Athletics Member Federations selected a national winner "whose work and accomplishments, other than in competition, are a significant contribution that serves as an example of leadership and other values of the sport of athletics."
+For the 2015 edition, 18 European Athletics Member Federations selected a national winner whose work and accomplishments, other than in competition, were a significant contribution that served as an example of leadership and other values of the sport of athletics.

-The next edition of the awards will be in 2015.
-Nomination information will be available in Autumn 2014.
+The next edition of the awards will be in 2017.